Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

     VERIFY_TOKEN    = Your verify token
   ```
   :::note
   The verification token is a random string.
 You can just create a random string and use it as your verification token.
-You can use any random string, but make sure you keep it because you will need to use the same string when we are setting up the webhook.
+You can use any random string, but make sure you don't lose it because you will need to use the same string when we are setting up the webhook.
   :::

-- Once you have environment variables set, you are ready to fire 🚀 your `main.py` in activated virtual envirnoment.
+- Once you have environment variables set, you are ready to fire 🚀 your `main.py` up in the activated virtual envirnoment.

   ```bash
   python3 main.py
   ```

-  Then run the command below to start ngrok
+  Run the command below to start ngrok.

   ```bash
   ./ngrok http 5000